Internships with big graduate recruiters

 An internship will develop your skills and give you concrete examples of your competencies that you can use in your graduate job applications.
 Even if you decide that the kind of work you do during your internship is ultimately not for you, the experience will help you to clarify what you want out of professional life, giving you a much better chance of finding fulfilment in your chosen career.
 It’s much better to change direction at this stage than to have a change of heart once you’ve actually started work.

-Many large graduate employers will ask you to fill in an online application form for an internship, similar to the form used for a graduate scheme, and you may also likely to be asked to upload a CV.
+Many large graduate employers will ask you to fill in an online application form for an internship, similar to the form used for a graduate scheme, and it is likely you will be asked to upload a CV.
 If you do submit a CV, make sure you tailor it for each application.
 Check out the TARGETjobs sample CV templates and our work experience application advice for inspiration.
 You may also be asked to take some psychometric tests, either online or at an internship assessment centre.

 If you have a telephone interview, be prepared to answer questions about why you are interested in the industry and the employer and what you hope to gain from the internship.
 You could also be asked some competency-based questions, which invite you to give examples of times when you’ve demonstrated qualities that the employer is seeking, such as communication skills or teamwork.
 Use our telephone interview tips and skills and competencies advice to help you prepare.

 If you are invited to an assessment centre, expect to be asked to take part in a series of exercises that will assess whether you have the skills and attitude the employer is looking for.
-These could include an office exercise where you are asked to prioritise a flow of incoming tasks, an analysis and report-writing exercise where you are given information and asked to write a report on it, and a simulated meeting.
+The types of exercise that you are asked to perform will vary according to the employer and the role you are applying for; however, they could include things such as an office or ‘in-tray’ exercise where you are asked to prioritise a flow of incoming tasks, a presentation, and a group task.
+It’s also common for there to be an interview at some point during, or just after, the assessment centre.
 You’ll find tips on how to handle a range of typical activities in our assessment centre advice.

 Many engineering employers offer year-long industrial placements to fit in with sandwich degrees.
 These are typically designed to give students experience of technical roles.
 Some IT employers also offer industrial placements or years in industry, again, usually in technical areas such as software engineering.
 Year-long industrial placements for students on sandwich courses are also available from leading employers in areas such as construction, civil engineering, quantity surveying and project management.